 REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 6 Business Continuity Vulnerability: The Council is required to develop and implement robust Business Continuity Plans in line with the requirements of the Civil Contingencies Act.
 Following the reorganisation and negative outcomes from Internal Audit's review plans need to be updated and changes in responsibilities confirmed.
 Consequence: Services disrupted / Loss of service Possible loss of income Staff absence Hardship for some of the community Council criticised for not responding effectively Strain on/or lack of staff resources; Increased sickness absence due to Covid19 - staff availability to work Additional capacity needed for projects ICT restructure An Internal Audit of Business Continuity arrangements identified a number of weaknesses which were addressed through the BC project.
 An external consultant has been engaged to develop the strategy and provide coaching to staff to develop plans.
 This has largely been completed and an exercise to test was undertaken in Feb 2020.
 All departments now have their own departmental BC plans Corporate strategy now sits above all plans and has been tested.
 Currently, the organisation is continuing to deliver services to a high standard, working remotely, in new ways etc, however there are strains on project delivery and in some areas BAU due to staff absence, restructures, turnover.
 The current ICT DR solution is not fully tested, and therefore might not deliver the expected benefits.
 VERY HIGH MAJOR A1 Improvement of current business continuity (BC) management arrangement is currently in progress.
 Our organisational response to the current covid-19 emergency demonstrates a generally effective BCP with essential services / critical functions continuing.
 Next phase is to co-ordinate the review and updating of plans on an ongoing progressive program.
 Mitigation re staff resources: New recruitment process and careers page to attract new candidates.
-More efficient and less bureaucratic processes The category A, B, C list of staff availability has recently been reviewed ICT Portfolio Governance Group is established Flexible use of salary budget to plug short term gaps Testing has been done on several elements of the DR solution.
-A second internet connection had been ordered.
-A full test is being planned.
+More efficient and less bureaucratic processes The category A, B, C list of staff availability has recently been reviewed ICT Portfolio Governance Group is established Flexible use of salary budget to plug short term gaps Business DR testing successfully completed over 3 days.
 MEDIUM MODERATE C2 Chelmsford Council has agreed to provide templates including a Business Impact Analysis tool.
 The outcome of which will assist EFDC to develop a work programme/service plan.
-Initial meeting to take place with Chelmsford on 17 January 2022.
+Initial meeting took place with Chelmsford on 17 January 2022.
+A small group will be tasked to review process/next steps.
 Senior managers to keep situation under regular review.
 Staffing issues is a standing item on fortnightly Wider Leadership Team Meeting.
 Service Director - Corporate Services Quarterly